What is baby acne? Causes, symptoms and treatment

 - a rash that doesn't fade when you press a glass against it

-Having educated yourself on baby acne, if you are still unsure what your child’s skin condition is you should see a doctor.
+If you're not sure if your child’s skin condition is baby acne or a rash, contact your doctor.
 Baby acne should not affect your child’s feeding, sleeping or temperature so if you notice any changes, consult a doctor immediately.

-Remember that almost every case of baby acne goes away in a few weeks but if the problem keeps persisting or seems unusual, you as a parent, will generally know when the best time is to be concerned and call a doctor.
+Remember that almost every case of baby acne goes away in a few weeks but if the problem persists or seems unusual, you as a parent, will generally know when to be concerned and call a doctor.
 After all, you know your baby the best.

 How we write our articles and reviews